 Increasing Breastfeeding and Human Milk Use in the NICU

-Currently there are nine Level III & six Level IV hospitals participating in the project, as well as two observing hospitals.
+The human milk learning collaborative began in September of 2016 with 15 participating Level III & Level IV hospitals.
 Approximately 800 NICU beds are covered by the project.

 "VLBW infants were 1.4% of the births in Texas in 2013 and 2014, comprising 11,078 births in this two-year period"

-Dorothy Mandell, PhD, University of Texas Health Science Center at Tyler & UT System
+Dorothy Mandell, PhD, UT Health Northeast, Affiliate of The University of Texas System

 Nancy Hurst, PhD, RN, IBCLC, Director, Women’s Support Services, Texas Children’s Hospital